Smart Sand (SND) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the company had lost 17.23% over the past month.
-This has lagged the Oils-Energy sector's loss of 2.04% and the S&P 500's gain of 3.13% in that time.

-Wall Street will be looking for positivity from Smart Sand as it approaches its next earnings report date.
+Smart Sand will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Smart Sand to post earnings of $0 per share.
 This would mark year-over-year growth of 100%.
-Meanwhile, our latest consensus estimate is calling for revenue of $61 million, up 46.6% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $61 million, up 46.6% from the year-ago period.

-SND's full-year Zacks Consensus Estimates are calling for earnings of $0.27 per share and revenue of $262.7 million.
-These results would represent year-over-year changes of +1450% and +2.72%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.27 per share and revenue of $262.7 million, which would represent changes of +1450% and +2.72%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Smart Sand.
-These revisions help to show the ever-changing nature of near-term business trends.
+Any recent changes to analyst estimates for Smart Sand should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 200% higher within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 200% higher.
 Smart Sand is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, Smart Sand is currently trading at a Forward P/E ratio of 6.41.
-This represents a discount compared to its industry's average Forward P/E of 11.91.
+Valuation is also important, so investors should note that Smart Sand has a Forward P/E ratio of 6.22 right now.
+This represents a discount compared to its industry's average Forward P/E of 12.33.

 The Oil and Gas - Field Services industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 88, putting it in the top 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 166, putting it in the bottom 35% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report